 On Terminal levels 1 and 2, AVP offers many facilities and services to its passengers to make traveling as pleasant an experience as possible.

 On the first level, AVP offers airline and rental car ticket counters, and a commuter boarding lounge.
-The second level offers Wings Restaurant and Bar, Northeast PA News & Gift, and Destinations Arcade.
-The second level also houses administrative offices, the Pocono Club and Business Center, a Meditation Room, and a jet boarding lounge.
+The second level offers Lucky’s Craft Food & Drink, Dunkin’ Donuts, and Northeast PA News & Gift.
+The second level also houses administrative offices, a Meditation Room, and a jet boarding lounge.
 Both levels are accessible using a wheelchair and passengers may be met at the gates through the security checkpoint.

-AVP offers designated handicap parking spaces for your convenience, in both the garage and public parking lots.
+AVP offers designated physically disabled parking spaces for your convenience, in both the garage and public parking lots.

 Medical Aid Facilities